 For more tips and info on home insulation and winter-proofing techniques — like sealing up doors and windows — check out this Energy Star guide.

 Story by Tobin Hack.
 This article originally appeared in Plenty in October 2008.
-This story was added to MNN.com in July 2009.
+This story was added to MNN.com.